 We believe the best possible way to experience the total life training CIU provides is through living on campus.
 By living in community with others, students have the opportunity to experience close Christian fellowship with the possibility of developing lifelong friendships.
 The chance to develop and improve a disciplined lifestyle is enhanced, and there are greater opportunities for participating in social activities.
 We have thus established a campus residency requirement.
 Full-time undergraduate students who are single and under 23 years of age are required to live on campus.
-Students living with immediate family within 50 miles are required to live on campus for their first two semesters of attendance at CIU (this includes dependents of CIU employees).
+Students living with immediate family within 50 miles are required to live on campus for their first two semesters of attendance at CIU (dependents of CIU employees are not required to live on campus).
+For additional information regarding housing requirements and appeals in exceptional circumstances, contact the Residence Life Office (807-5485 or ext.
+5485).